What is Between a Rock and a Card Place?

 Me too!

 In a world full of brands trying to peddle you things, I hope this feels more like an email from a friend — something you’re glad to see and maybe even look forward to.
-But if you want to avoid cluttering your inbox, I completely understand.

 Thank you for reading.